codatio/codat-docs/docs/configure/portal/companies.md

 - Company ID
 - Name of the Portal user that created the company
 - Date and time of the company creation
-- Date and time of the last pull of data
+- Date and time of the last read of data
 - Data connections and their [statuses](/configure/portal/companies#data-connection-statuses)

 #### Data connection statuses